bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/pii_leakage/template.md

 For an infotainment vulnerability, please include detailed instructions that can be followed to easily demonstrate and reproduce the issue.
 -->

-The image below demonstrates the CAN Bus pivot and the payload sent to the system.
+The following shows the type of data that persists on the IVI unit.

 {{screenshot}}